Mons Maenalus

 Mons Maenalus (Latin for Mount Maenalus) was a constellation created by Johannes Hevelius in 1687.
 It was located between the constellations of Boötes and Virgo, and depicts a mountain in Greece that the herdsman is stepping upon.
 It was increasingly considered obsolete by the latter half of the 19th century.
-Its brightest star is 31 Boötis, a G-type giant of apparent magnitude 4.86^{m}.

 Plate from Hevelius's Firmamentum Sobiescianum; Mons Mænalus is in the lower right, under Boötes.
 Note that the constellation figures on Hevelius’s atlas are reversed left to right, as on a celestial globe.

 Stars

-The main stars that made up Bode's version of the constellation are 14, 15, 18, 31 Boötis and 71 Virginis (see chart).
+In Hevelius’s catalogue, the constellation was made from unformed stars in northern Virgo and southern Boötes, even extending into Serpens Caput.
+The brightest star, 109 Virginis is a blue star with an apparent magnitude of 3.72.
+Johann Bode shrunk the constellation, restricting it to southern Boötes.
+It wasn’t considered a separate constellation, but an asterism within Boötes.
+The new brightest star, 31 Boötis, was only of magnitude 4.86, which Bode designated with the letter z.
+Other stars were 14, 15, 18 Boötis.
+In 2026, the IAU Working Group on Star Names adopted the name Maenalus for 109 Virginis, after the obsolete constellation.